In this post, I share teaching ideas and my favorite Stellaluna activities that have helped turn my readers into comprehenders!

 Students also ask questions of the author and include their summaries.

-Our final booklets made the perfect Fall bulletin board.
+Our final booklets, with all of our Stellaluna activities inside, made the perfect Fall bulletin board.

 We scattered some fall vocabulary acorns in between our booklets.
 Students worked with synonyms and ordered them by intensity or shades of meaning on paint sample acorns.

-I hope you’ve found some ideas you can use to help you turn your readers into comprehenders while teaching with this wonderful book.
+I hope you’ve found some Stellaluna activities you can use to help turn your readers into comprehenders!

-Click here to find the complete book study with teaching Power Point and literacy centers.
-Templates to make the anchor charts and bulletin board lettering are included.
+Click here to find the complete Stellaluna unit with teaching Power Point and both printable and digital activities on Google Slides.

 If you enjoyed this post, be sure to share it with your teacher friends.
-Pin it for later and share it on Facebook!
+Pin it for later so you have it when you plan!